-3.5.3 Telephone (updated Oct, 2022)
+3.5.3 Email and Telephone (updated Oct, 2022)

-In order to protect the privacy and identity of our students, the Office of Financial Aid will only assist students and families who are able to provide proper identification when requesting personal financial aid information.
+In order to protect the privacy and identity of our students, the Office of Financial Aid and Scholarships will only assist students and families who are able to provide proper identification when requesting personal financial aid information.

-The following process will be used by the OFA staff members: When assisting students, student T number, and date of birth will be required.
-When assisting approved individuals on the student's Information Release Rorm, the person-specific passcode as assigned by the student must be given before information can be released.
+The following process will be used by the Office of Financial Aid and Scholarship staff members: When assisting students, student T number and date of birth will be required.
+When assisting approved individuals on the student's Information Release Authorization Form, the person-specific passcode as assigned by the student must be given before information can be released.

 The outgoing email service to students will be through the Tennessee Tech email account.
 This is the preferred method for all email communication as students are responsible for who has access.
-We will respond to non-campus email accounts if the student is identified or the person is authorized on the Information Release Form.
+We will respond to non-campus email accounts if the student is identified or the person is authorized on the Information Release Authorization Form.

 Staff members are responsible for answering their individual telephone lines.
 Telephone calls are answered in a friendly and professional manner (Using the following as an example: Good morning/afternoon...
 Financial Aid Office, this is "Susie."
-May I help you?).
+How may I help you?).
 If the caller requires general information, the support staff member should respond.
 If the caller requires specific information, the staff member should screen the call thoroughly and transfer the information and caller to the appropriate individual.
 The person transferring the call should inform the call recipient of the following: